sixfab/Sixfab_PPP_Installer/README.md

 `What is your carrier APN?`

 Here, it asks for your carrier's APN.
 For me it is hologram.

+`Does your carrier need username and password?
+[Y/n]`

+Then it asks if your carrier needs username and password.

+`Enter username`
+If yes then it will ask for user name.

+Once you type the username asks for password.

 `Enter your PORT name`